trevbhatt/trevbhatt.github.io/scooter_project.md

 Figure 11: Convergence of the batch gradient descent model

 #### Facebook Prophet
 Facebook prophet is a forecasting procedure that makes prediction on time series data.
-The major tunable hyperparameters of the Facebook Prophet model are trend, seasonality, and holidays (Letham 7).
+The major tunable hyperparameters of the Facebook Prophet model are trend, holidays, and seasonality (Letham 7).

 ##### Trends and Changepoints
+The first component is Trend.
+Prophet accounts for the way that trends change over time using changepoints.

 In Figure 13, the changes in the slope of the trend line correspond to changepoints in the general trend of the daily use data.
 These changepoints are highlighted in Figure 12.

 <img src='images/figure_12.png'>
 Figure 12: Regression line and confidence interval of predictions by Facebook Prophet for 48453001100

 ##### Holidays and South by Southwest
+Facebook Prophet then accounts for holidays.
 At the beginning of March the city of Austin sees a major influx of visitors attending the popular South by Southwest conference.
-Facebook prophet takes a dataframe of major events and holidays and measures their effect on the prediction.
+Facebook Prophet takes a custom dataframe of major events and US holidays and measures their effect on the prediction.
 Their effects can be seen in the holidays graph of Figure 12, notice the largest spike at the beginning of March.

 ##### Seasonality
-Seasonality can be specified yearly, monthly, weekly, and daily.
+Third, Seasonality can be specified yearly, monthly, weekly, and daily.
 In this model, weekly and yearly seasonality effects are shown in figure 13.

+Not surprisingly, the weekly effect surges on weekend, and there is a general increase in the warm summer months.

 <img src='images/figure_13.png'>
 igure  13-- Trend, Holidays, and Weekly and Yearly seasonality